The University of Wisconsin-Milwaukee College of Health Sciences-Outreach Office presents

 At the end of the presentation, participants will:

-• Fabricate a hinged elbow orthosis with the forearm in neutral
+• Fabricate a static-progressive elbow flexion orthosis

 Read More